MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan_for_groups_governance.md

 ## Technical Architecture

 There are three main communication modalities supported by Office 365 Groups.
 Groups can be created within these experiences and used across the Office 365 suite:
-- [Outlook](https://support.office.com/en-us/article/learn-about-office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2?ui=en-US&rs=en-US&ad=US): collaboration through email with a shared group inbox and calendar
+- [Outlook](https://support.office.com/article/learn-about-office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2): collaboration through email with a shared group inbox and calendar
-- [Microsoft Teams](https://support.office.com/en-us/article/learn-about-office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2?ui=en-US&rs=en-US&ad=US): a persistent chat-based workspace where you can have informal, real-time, conversations around a variety of topics, organized by specific sub-groups
+- [Microsoft Teams](https://support.office.com/article/learn-about-office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2): a persistent chat-based workspace where you can have informal, real-time, conversations around a variety of topics, organized by specific sub-groups
-- [Yammer](https://support.office.com/en-us/article/learn-about-office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2?ui=en-US&rs=en-US&ad=US): enterprise social experience for collaboration
+- [Yammer](https://support.office.com/article/learn-about-office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2): enterprise social experience for collaboration

 > [!Note] Creating a new group via other teamwork applications - such as SharePoint, Planner or Stream - will create an Office 365 Group with an Outlook communication modality with the ability to connect to Microsoft Teams.

 Depending on where an Office 365 Group is created, certain resources are provisioned automatically, such as:
-- Inbox – For email conversations between your members.
-This inbox has an email address and can be set to accept messages from people outside the group and even outside your organiza-tion, much like a traditional distribution list.
+- [Inbox](https://support.office.com/article/have-a-group-conversation-in-outlook-a0482e24-a769-4e39-a5ba-a7c56e828b22) - For email conversations between your members.
+This inbox has an email address and can be set to accept messages from people outside the group and even outside your organization, much like a traditional distribution list.
- - Calendar – For scheduling events related to the group
+ - [Calendar](https://support.office.com/article/schedule-a-meeting-on-a-group-calendar-in-outlook-0cf1ad68-1034-4306-b367-d75e9818376a) – For scheduling events related to the group
-- SharePoint Team Site – A central repository for information, links and content relating to your group
+- [SharePoint Team Site](https://support.office.com/article/what-is-a-sharepoint-team-site-75545757-36c3-46a7-beed-0aaa74f0401e) – A central repository for information, links and content relating to your group
-- SharePoint Document Library – A central place for the group to store and share files
+- [SharePoint Document Library](https://support.office.com/article/share-group-files-749bc73b-90c9-4760-9b6f-9aa1cf01b403) – A central place for the group to store and share files
-- OneNote Notebook – For gathering ideas, research, and information
+- [OneNote Notebook](https://support.office.com/article/get-started-with-onenote-e768fafa-8f9b-4eac-8600-65aa10b2fe97) – For gathering ideas, research, and information
-- Planner – For assigning and managing project tasks among your group members
+- [Planner](https://support.office.com/en-us/article/microsoft-planner-help-4a9a13c6-3adf-4a60-a6fc-15c0b15e16fc) – For assigning and managing project tasks among your group members
-- Yammer Group – A common place to have conversations and share information
+- [Yammer Group](https://support.office.com/article/Learn-about-Office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2) – A common place to have conversations and share information
 - Microsoft Teams – A chat-based workspace in Office 365

 To learn more about which resources are created for each group, visit [Learn about Office 365 Groups](https://support.office.com/en-us/article/learn-about-office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2).